bra1n/townsquare/README.md

 ## Acknowledgements and Copyrights

-* [Blood on the Clocktower](https://bloodontheclocktower.com/) images, names and abilities by [The Pandemonium Institute](https://www.thepandemoniuminstitute.com/)
+* [Blood on the Clocktower](https://bloodontheclocktower.com/) names and abilities by [The Pandemonium Institute](https://www.thepandemoniuminstitute.com/)
 * Night reminders and other auxiliary text written by [Ben Finney](http://bignose.whitetree.org/projects/botc/diy/)
 * Iconography by [Font Awesome](https://fontawesome.com/)
 * Background image by [Ryan Maloney](https://www.artstation.com/maloney94)
 * Webfonts by [Google Fonts](https://fonts.google.com/) and [Online Web Fonts](https://www.onlinewebfonts.com/)
+* All other images and icons are copyright to their respective owners

-This project and its website are not affiliated with The Pandemonium Institute in any way.
+This project and its website are provided free of charge and not affiliated with The Pandemonium Institute in any way.